Experiences & Amenities

 Bahia Honda State Park is open in a limited capacity as hurricane restorations are ongoing.
-Please call (305) 872-2353 for more information.
+Please call 305-872-2353 for additional information.

 This is a popular pastime at the park.
 You can take a leisurely ride on the park’s paved road.
 Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.To preserve the natural areas of the park, bicycles are limited to roadways and are not permitted on footpaths, boardwalks or the trail that leads to the top of the Old Bahia Honda Bridge.